Why teams use Prompt Builder (with free prompts you can copy and paste)

 ## Rationale

-- Concise, action‑oriented bullets easy to expand into paragraphs.
+* Concise bullets that are easy to expand into paragraphs.

 Constraints: